-Planet earth is full of mysterious, scary and beautiful remote places.
+There are so many remote and out of sight places on our dear Planet Earth.
 As the word ‘remote’ should suggest, these places are mostly located in the middle of nowhere.
 Some are situated in the oceans and some of them are on land.

 10. La Rinconada, Peru

-For sheer inaccessibility, few locations in South America compare to La Rinconada, a small mining town in the Peruvian Andes.
-La Rinconada is known as the “highest” city in the world, and has a stunning geography that makes it so desolate.
+A quiet mining town in the Peruvian Andes, La Rinconada is almost impossible to find.
+It counts among the most difficult places to find in South America.
+La Rinconada is known as the “highest” city in the world and has stunning geography that makes it so desolate.
 Located around 17,000 feet above sea level.

 What is exciting about La Rinconada?